Shadovaine/LCLibrary/Process_Management/Processing_Commands.md

 # Command: agg

-## Description: Aggregate and visualize logs or command output
+## Description: Aggregate and visualize logs or command output.
+It will parse structured logs and output charts.
+It is perfect for turning large CLI data into summaries or bar charts

 ## Syntax